wprince0288/web-s10-redux-toolkit-mp-start/README.md

 #### 👉 TASK 1 - Study the UI and the code

 The functionality of the app must match the one in [this prototype](https://bloominstituteoftechnology.github.io/W_S10_M1_Project/).
-Note that the prototype is using the reducer hook: you must achieve the same results **using Redux Toolkit instead**.
+Note that the prototype is using the reducer hook to manage state: you must achieve the same results **using Redux Toolkit**.

 #### 👉 TASK 2 - Wire Redux to the application